Jomekko/Jomekko/README.md

 Greetings!
-My Name is Jomekko Keinth Aguirre👋😄
+My name is Jomekko Keinth Aguirre👋😄
 ========================================================================================================================================

 🌍 On a Journey to become a full pledge Front-End Developer.